DrewOrtego/GitHubBasicsTutorial/README.md

 ![Git Status](https://github.com/DrewOrtego/GitHubBasicsTutorial/blob/master/Images/status.PNG)

-See how "GuestBook.txt" is red, and how Git calls it a "modified file"?
+See how "GuestBook.txt" is red, and how Git calls it a "modified" file?
-Git knows that you made changes to this file, but it is waiting for you to "add" those changes to the _SignGuestBook_ branch before they can be committed to the remote repo-- specically to a remote copy of your local branch.
+Git knows that you made changes to this file, but it is waiting for you to "add" those changes to the _SignGuestBook_ branch before they can be committed to the remote repo-- specically to a remote copy of the _SignGuestBook_ branch.
-Git gives you fine-tuning control over which changes you add to a project, and the add-commit-push work flow implements that control.
+Git gives you lots of fine-tuning control over which changes you add to a project, and the add-commit-push work flow implements that control.

 ### Add, Commit, and Push